 When I’m in a hurry, this quick granola saves the day!
 Loaded with nutrient dense seeds and crunchy nuts, it is gluten-free, Paleo, with tasty cocoa and cinnamon.
 High in protein, low in sugar, it’s a yummy breakfast with any nut milk.
 Or make your own with my easy Homemade Nut Milk.
 Commercial granola is loaded with sugars, however this recipe is extremely low in carbs.
 It will not raise blood sugar or cause weight gain if you use one of the suggested non-glycemic sweeteners.
 Keep it on hand and enjoy whenever you need a fast nutritious breakfast.

 A nutrient-dense breakfast needs to hold your energy steady all morning.
-Omega-3 chia seeds add protein and bind the granola together.
+Omega-3 rich chia seeds add protein and bind the granola together.
 Pure cacao is a high-anti-oxidant energizer.
-Hemp seeds are a complete protein, rich in healthy fats and essential fatty acids.
+Hemp seeds are a complete protein, rich in essential fatty acids.
 Pumpkin seeds, sunflower seeds, and almonds are all loaded with protein and healthy nutrition.
 Have fun, and know that this recipe is very flexible.
+I make it different every time.
+Sometimes I use dry rolled grains such as rolled oats, spelt, or rye instead of, or in addition to, buckwheat.
+No need to pre-soak the rolled grains, and of course they’re not “Paleo”.
 Yield: 2 pans 9 x 13-inches in size, or 2 quarts granola, approximately 10 servings.

 Cocoa-Nutty Paleo Granola